bem/bem-sdk/packages/naming.presets/README.md

 ### origin-react

-`origin-react` preset is an implementation of [React style](https://en.bem.info/methodology/naming-convention/#react-style) naming convention.
+The `origin-react` preset is an implementation of the [React style](https://en.bem.info/methodology/naming-convention/#react-style) naming convention.

-This preset based on the [origin](#origin) preset but provides another word pattern and element delimiters.
+This preset is based on the [origin](#origin) preset but provides a different word pattern and element delimiters.

 **Word pattern:**